dassh-dev/examples/Example-3/README.md

 A = 12 * (q_tot - q'_max * L) / L

 ```
 With that, and the values for `q_tot` and `q'_max`, we can create the power distribution for the 59 fueled pins in XX09.
-We assume that the two unfueled pins generate no power.
+We assume that the two unfueled pins (pin 54 and 55 as indexed in DASSH) generate no power.
 We also assume that no power is generated in the plenum region.

 The resulting power distribution data is contained in `xx09_pin_power.csv`.
 The CSV is organized as follows:
 * The first column in the CSV is the assembly number.
 Because this is a single-assembly problem, all values equal 1.